PapiLer/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.